-Linea profile weatherboard horizontal cladding by James Hardie (product is supported by a detailed EPD that demonstrates the life-cycle / sustainability of the product and manufacturing process)
+Linea Weatherboard Smooth 150 or 180 horizontal cladding, Axon 133 Smooth or Oblique 200 vertical cladding by James Hardie (product is supported by a detailed EPD that demonstrates the life-cycle / sustainability of the product and manufacturing process).
+Simulated or faux wood grain profiles are not permitted.